-Winkel is a native of Cedar Rapids, IA after being adopted from Busan, South Korea.
-They are a Spring 2018 initiate of the Psi Chapter (Iowa State) of the Pi Alpha Phi Fraternity Inc., the oldest APIDA-interest fraternity in the country.
-Winkel holds a Bachelors of Fine Arts and a Master of Science in Education from Iowa State University specializing in Higher Education and Student Identity Development.
-Winkel most recently served as the Director of Education for Sigma Lambda Beta International Fraternity Inc. in North Liberty, IA.
+Winkel is originally from Cedar Rapids, Iowa after being adopted from Busan, South Korea.
+They were initiated into the Psi Chapter of Pi Alpha Phi Fraternity Inc., at Iowa State University in the Spring of 2008.
+Pi Alpha Phi is the oldest APIDA-interest (Asian Pacific Islander Desi-American) fraternity in the United States.
+Winkel holds a Bachelor’s of Fine Arts and a Master of Science in Education from Iowa State University, specializing in Higher Education and Student Identity Development.
+Winkel most recently served as the Director of Education for Sigma Lambda Beta International Fraternity Inc.’s Executive Office in North Liberty, IA.

-In their spare time, Winkel commits time to programming for APIDA students through organizations like the Midwest Asian American Student Union (MAASU) and the United Vietnamese Students Association-Midwest.
+In their spare time, JWinkel commits time to programming for APIDA students through organizations like the Midwest Asian American Student Union (MAASU) and the United Vietnamese Students Association-Midwest.

 Ernestine Bethea (she/her/hers) is the Office Manager of the Theta Tau Professional Engineering Fraternity Central Office.
 Bethea is a 2013 initiate of the Nu Gamma Chapter of the Zeta Phi Beta Sorority, Incorporated located at Coppin State University where she studied Social Work and Sociology.
 She also holds a Master of Science Degree in Human Service Administration from the University of Baltimore.
 She has worked as a Grant Services Specialist in the Mayor’s Office of Human Services located in Baltimore, Maryland, an Administrative Program Coordinator in the graduate school at Johns Hopkins University and most recently as a Family Services Specialist at the Early Learning Coalition of Broward County.